- Do I need to take an appointment, or can I just go directly to the parlor?

 - After what time can I be embalmed or cremated?

-According to the Civil Code of Quebec, a delay of six hours after the time of death has to be observed before an embalming and twelve hours before cremation.
+According to the Civil Code of Quebec, a delay of six hours after the time of death has to be observed before an embalming or a cremation.

 You can be assured that neither of these two procedures will be done before your appointment at the funeral parlor.